 - There are many different kinds of positions available.
 From laboratory assistants, invigilators, teaching assistants, to administrative support or marketing.
 However, you must research to find the work that fits you: start here

-- Sign up for the workshop Work Search Strategies on the Career Learning Network (CLN), under Events and Workshops
+- Sign up for the workshop Work Search Strategies on the Career & Co-Curricular Learning Network (CLNx), under Events and Workshops

 Compile a list of potential employers on campus who may not have formally advertised their positions.
 Remember that most positions are never advertised.
 They get filled through “word of mouth”, leaving it up to you to get to know people who can tell you about them!
 So what can YOU do to stand out?
 You can start with our short list of the campus' biggest student employers.